apx

 • limit (optional): Maximum results (default: 10)

-Returns: List of matching components with registry and relevance score
+Returns: List of matching components with registry, relevance score, and the project's configured registries

 add_component